defenseunicorns/maru-runner/adr/0002-redesign-of-task-variables-and-or-inputs.md

 ### Option 4: Come up with something net-new, then deprecate both Variables and Inputs

+> [!NOTE]
+> This option could result in changes to the existing Maru tool.
+It could also potentially involve a full rewrite, leading to a `maru2`.
+More investigation is necessary if this option is chosen as the Decision.

 **Pros:**
 - **Modern Approach:** A new solution can be designed from the ground up with modern requirements in mind, free from legacy constraints.
 - **Unified and Simplified System:** Offers the opportunity to create a cohesive, intuitive configuration system that eliminates past inconsistencies.